clobrano/raffaello/README.md

     raffaello [options] -c <output stream source>

-Raffaello can use 2 color modes, 2 styles modes
+To highlight the output stream, Raffaello has 2 color modes and 2 styles modes:

 **8 colors** mode let you use the following names: black, red, green, yellow, blue, magenta, cyan, light_gray

 **256 colors** mode let you use other 248 colors and choose between foreground or background colors (you can mix 8 colors mode names with 256 color mode names):

 * Foreground color names are in the form 'colorNUM'.
 E.g. foreground red is color001
 * Background color names are in the form 'bgcolorNUM'.
 E.g. background red is bgcolor001

-With styles you can blend colors in **bold** and **underlined**
+With the styles you can blend colors in **bold** and **underlined**

 * foreground red bold is color001_bold
 * foreground red underlined is color001_underlined

 Call `raffaello -l` to see the complete list of available colors.